dmadman22/WebDevProject/README.md

 This is a project that I have been working on with a web development bootcamp.

 It was built with Node.js and utilizes Express-js and MongoDB as well as many packages.
+Packages can be found in packages.json.

 It is still a work in progress, so it may have a few bugs that need to be ironed out.